Rebates for on-farm water infrastructure expenses. Helping primary producers in drought-affected areas.

 This will support the long term social, economic and environmental outcomes being achieved in the Basin.

 Geoscience Australia will lead on implementing the project, in partnership with the Department of Agriculture and Basin jurisdictions.

-Funding for on-farm projects is available in Queensland, South Australia and the ACT.
+Funding for on-farm projects in the Murray–Darling Basin is available in New South Wales, Victoria, Queensland, South Australia and the ACT.